firedev/firedev.github.io/_posts/2015-06-08-getting-functional-in-ruby.md

 {% endhighlight %}

 It makes sense to sort palettes by hue or lightness or saturation, this is simply a matter of changing a method name in `.map(&:hue)`.

-This was enough for my needs and I just wanted to document the approach.
+Maybe some command-line switches would be appropriate here as well but this was enough for my needs and I just wanted to document the approach.